-Before starting, make sure that your ice cream maker is ready for churning when needed.
-This means that if it has a removable freezer bowl, it should be put in the freezer for the whole time indicated by the manufacturer, usually 24 hours.
+If your ice cream maker has a removable freezer bowl, put it in the freezer for the whole time indicated by the manufacturer before churning, usually 24 hours.

 Set up the blender: if your blender needs to be assembled, have it set up and ready to use.

-We will be blending boiling hot milk into the blender, so make sure that the blender jug is heatproof and that the maximum quantity of hot liquid it can hold is 600 ml.
+We will blend boiling milk into the blender, so take care that the blender jug is heatproof and can take at least 600 ml of hot liquid.

-Sift the cocoa powder and xanthan gum: combine the cocoa powder (60 gr; 2.1 oz.; 1/2 cup) and xanthan gum (3/4 teaspoon) into a fine mesh sieve and over a bowl.
-Sift it into the bowl; set aside.
+Sift the cocoa powder and xanthan gum: combine the cocoa powder (45 gr; 1.6 oz.) and xanthan gum (½ teaspoon) into a fine-mesh sieve placed over a small bowl.
+Sift and set aside.

-Warm the milk with the sugar: in a medium saucepan put the the milk (600 gr; 21.2 oz.; 2½ cups) and the sugar (200 gr; 7 oz.; 1 cup).
+Warm the milk with the sugar: in a medium saucepan put the milk (550 gr; 19.5 oz.) and the sugar (210 gr; 7.4 oz.).
 Warm over medium heat, stirring often with the rubber spatula, until the sugar dissolves and the milk is hot and steamy.

-Bring to a boil: when all the sugar dissolves, increase the heat to medium-high and as soon as it comes to a full boil (the first large bubbles which pop vigorously begin to appear on the surface), immediately remove from the heat and pour into the blender
+Bring to a boil: when all the sugar dissolves, increase the heat to medium-high and as soon as it comes to a boil (95°C / 203°F / or when large bubbles which pop vigorously appear on the surface / or if it starts to overflow) immediately remove it from the heat and pour it into the blender’s jar.

-When you boil the milk with the sugar, keep an eye on it to avoid boiling it for too long.
-Boiling causes water to evaporate; and if we let the milk boil for too long, the loss of water will disturb the balance of the recipe.
+When you boil the milk with the sugar, keep an eye on it to avoid overboiling.
+Boiling causes water to evaporate, and if the milk boils for too long, this loss of water will ruin your ice cream.
 The result?
-You may end up with a sloppy liquid vs. a fluffy ice cream after churning, as the ratio of the sugar in the final ice cream mixture will be more than it should.
+You may end up with a sloppy liquid vs. a fluffy ice cream after churning because of the excess sugar’s proportion in the final ice cream mixture.

-Do not worry about it too much, though; just be mindful while the milk is warmed and as soon as you see the first bubbles appearing on the surface, count to 10 (as for 10 seconds) and remove it from the heat.
+Do not stress over it too much, through; all you have to do is being mindful while you cook the milk: as soon as you see the first bubbles appearing on the surface, count to 10 (as for 10 seconds) and remove it from the heat.

-Add the cocoa and blend: with the blender on (medium speed), add the cocoa/xanthan gum mixture a tablespoon at a time, aiming for the centre of the blender to avoid cocoa getting stuck on the sides of the blender (no need to wait until each tablespoon of cocoa is fully incorporated before adding the next).
+Add the cocoa and blend: with the blender on (medium speed), add the cocoa/xanthan gum mixture a tablespoon at a time.
+Aim for the centre of the blended mixture to avoid cocoa getting stuck on the sides of the blender.

-Add the cold cream: with the blender still on medium speed, pour the cold cream into the cocoa milk.
+Add the cold cream: with the blender still on, pour the cold cream (390 gr ; 13.8 oz.) into the cocoa milk.

-Blend for 2 minutes: blend for 2 minutes to fully hydrate the xanthan gum, then stop the blender to scrape with a rubber spatula any cocoa streaks attached on the sides and bottom of the blender.
+Blend for 2 minutes (set a timer) to fully hydrate the xanthan gum, then stop the blender to scrape with a rubber spatula any cocoa streaks attached on the sides and bottom of the blender.
 Blend again until no streaks of cocoa are visible and a nice, uniform brown colour is obtained.